steves-underwater-paradise/stevesrealisticsleep/README.md

 Any mods that add sleep voting, or otherwise modify the sleeping mechanic itself will not work with this mod.
 You can set a minimum amount of players that have to sleep using the vanilla Minecraft gamerule `PLAYERS_SLEEP_PERCENTAGE`.

 Any mods which simply add buffs/debuffs after waking up should work.
+[Create an issue](https://github.com/Steveplays28/realisticsleep/issues/new) on the issue tracker if you've found an incompatibility!

+- BetterSleeping Revived - Buffs, debuffs, and chat messages don't trigger (working on a fix, see the [issue tracker](https://github.com/Steveplays28/realisticsleep/issues/18) for more details)

 ## Download